 So far I’ve only had one prospective student and it’s one of my Tier 0s (best friends), who I couldn’t possibly charge.
 She’ll end up just cooking me dinner in return for a few Ooh La Las, and I’ll feel like Adam Sandler in The Wedding Singer getting paid in meatballs.
 Only meatballs don’t pay the bills.

 In addition to this, I’ve pimped myself out as a house-sitter and a dog walker.
 There have been no takers as of yet, and given my somewhat calamitous tendencies I am a little hesitant to perform either task.

-Apart from #salespitching out the aforementioned ‘skills’, my approach to short-term money-making has been very much scattergun.
+But apart from #salespitching out the aforementioned ‘skills’, my approach to short-term money-making has been very much scattergun.
 It’s like closing your eyes and firing your CV out of an AK47.